Chapter 1

 • Windows: winget install --id GitHub.cli

-• Linux: use your distribution's official packages from the GitHub CLI documentation
+• Linux: use the official packages for your distribution in the GitHub CLI documentation

 gh auth login